krishkalai07/SchoolWork/BBUS220/Chapter7.md

 ## Tax on avocado sellers and total surplus
 - Deadweight loss is the reduction in total economic surplus that results from the adoption of a policy.

-## Taxes and Price elasiticty of demand
+## Taxes and Price elasticity of demand
 - In this case, the avocado tax was shared equally
   - buyers paid
   - sellers received
-- in general, the amount of tax paid (the burden) by buyers and sellers depends on teh price elasiticy of demand
+- in general, the amount of tax paid (the burden) by buyers and sellers depends on the price elasticity of demand